 Texas Medicaid and CHIP

-Learn about the new managed care initiatives expansion.
+Learn about the new managed care expansion.

 Enroll as a Medicaid provider, submit fee-for-service claims, and more at Texas Medicaid and Healthcare Partnership.